markfinger/python-js-host/README.md

 Settings
 --------

-Define you settings by importing `js_host.conf.settings` and calling its `configure` method with keyword arguments matching the setting that you want to define.
+Settings can be defined by importing `js_host.conf.settings` and calling its `configure` method with keyword arguments matching the name of the setting that you want to define.
 For example

 ```python
 from js_host.conf import settings